harmsm/PyCmdMessenger/README.md

 To test the library:
  * Clone the source from git
- * Compile the arduino sketch in the `test` directory
+ * Compile the arduino sketch in the `pingpong_arduino` directory
  * Transfer the compiled sketch to an arduino plugged into the computer
- * Run the `test/run_test.py` script.
+ * Run the `test/pingpong_test.py` script.
 This will pass a variety of data types between the local computer and the arduino.

 ### Compatibility
  * Compatibility: python 3.x, python 2.7